denisreilly/ntp-bcp/commentsIESGLastCall.md

 BCP38 would provide some level of protection against spoofing attacks, but as you note it's not really effective when applied at the server level.
-This is why we five the guidance for large ISP's and networks.
+This is why we give the guidance for large ISP's and networks.

+DS: I agree.
+Only one point.
+Should we add a sentence why we not using normative language in this sections?

 # Comment (Discuss)